LION'S MANE

 (Hericium erinaceus)

 Welcome to the Fung Shui Lion's Mane scientific research page which connects you to our ever evolving library of research and peer-reviewed papers.
 Where a reference is provided, you can find the corresponding number in the research references towards the bottom of the page in the 'peer reviewed papers and articles' section.
+This is not medical advice.

-MENTAL SHARPNESS, MEMORY RETENTION, PEAK BRAIN PERFORMANCE.
+MENTAL SHARPNESS, MEMORY, BRAIN PERFORMANCE.

 A 2019 study [11] found that participants who consumed Lion’s Mane mushroom cookies for 12 weeks showed improved cognitive function and reduced short-term memory deterioration.

-PROTECTION AGAINST ANXIOUS & DEPRESSIVE SYMPTOMS
+ANXIOUS & DEPRESSIVE SYMPTOMS

 Hericium erinaceus has shown potential to improve mood by reducing depression and anxiety [12].
 In a study, women consuming Lion’s Mane for four weeks exhibited significantly lower scores on the CES-D and ICI scales compared to the placebo group, indicating enhanced emotional well-being and reduced indefinite complaints.